More than Just Hot Dogs: Healthy Grilling Options

 When summer hits, many of us take our cooking outside to the backyard grill.
-But the typical hot dogs and hamburgers are not only boring, they aren't very nutritious either.
-Liz Moore, a registered dietitian at Beth Israel Deaconess Medical Center, says it's time to start thinking outside of the hamburger box and offers some healthy options.
+But hot dogs and hamburgers are not only boring, they aren't very nutritious either.
+Liz Moore, RD, LDN, a registered dietitian at Beth Israel Deaconess Medical Center, says it's time to start thinking outside of the hamburger box and offers some healthy options.

-"Kabobs are another great option," she says.
-"Start with chicken or fish, and add fruit or vegetables for tasty new combinations, like chicken and pineapple."
+“Kabobs are another great option,” she adds.
+“Start with chicken or fish, and add fruit or vegetables for tasty new combinations, like chicken and pineapple.”